All Episodes

 Why didn't they commit as much money to historically backed black colleges the way Donald Trump has done?

-You know, you know, you say that good people on both sides, but the president in that very speech condemned white nationalists and hate groups.
+You know, you say that good people on both sides, but the president in that very speech condemned white nationalists and hate groups.

 That same speech that you say motivated you to get into this race.